GerJuli/introduction-to-git/introduction_to_git.md

 ## Show last changes
 `git log` shows you a log of recent commit messages.
-If you want to have a look at the changes source use `git log -p`
+If you want to have a look at the changes source use `git log -p` A much prettier version is `git log --pretty=format:"%h - %an, %ar : %s" --graph`.

 ## Gitignore